 goods, regardless of where they are manufactured, that are manufactured from technical data originating from the United States and are controlled by the International Traffic in Arms Regulations, as amended from time to time

 When an individual or business registers in the Controlled Goods Program (CGP), they are legally required to appoint a Designated Official (DO).
 The appointed DO should be someone with sufficient authority, responsibility and integrity within the organization to adequately conduct security assessments.
-In accordance with the Controlled Goods Program, an individual appointed to be the designated official must obtain fingerprints and submit the results along with their application.
+In accordance with the Controlled Goods Program, an individual appointed the designated official must obtain fingerprints and submit the results along with their application.

 You must bring two (2) pieces of valid, government-issued identification to your fingerprinting appointment, one of which must be primary ID.